Cookie decorating: History

 One of the earliest recorded forms of cookie decorating is the springerle, and the oldest known springerle mold is housed at the Swiss national museum in Zurich, Switzerland.
 This round-shaped mold was carved from wood in the 14th century and pictures the Easter Lamb.

 A springerle mold or press (carved rolling pins) is used to imprint a picture or design on to a cookie.
 These cookies have been the traditional Christmas cookies in Bavaria and Austria for centuries.
 To add to the decorative effect, the designs may be colored with food coloring, or when used for decorative purposes only, with tempera or acrylic paints.

 Springerle cookies originally displayed biblical scenes and were used to teach the illiterate about the Bible.
 Eventually, the cookies were decorated with secular scenes depicting images of life events, such as marriages and births.

 Food historians also trace the artistic element of cookie making back to Medieval Germany where Lebkuchen (gingerbread) was crafted into fancy shapes and decorated with sugar.
 However, the Lebkuchen guilds only permitted professional gingerbread bakers to make this, with the exceptions of Christmas and Easter when anyone was free to make their own.

-The first gingerbread man may have been a Renaissance Man!
-This cookie is often credited by food historians to Queen Elizabeth I, who during her reign (1558 to 1603) gifted VIP visitors to the court with gingerbread cookies decorated in their likenesses.

 These gingerbread "portraits" were decorated with cloves dipped in gold.

 During the 17th century, guild employed master bakers and artisans created intricate works of art with their gingerbread houses and cookies.
 It was also during this period in Germany when cookies, in the form of Lebkuchen, were introduced as Christmas decorations.